lifesfun101/Offensive-Security/Walkthroughs/Kioptrix Level 4/Kioptrix Level 4 Walkthrough.md

 $tbl_name="members"; // Table name
 ```

-MySql credentials were found in checklogin.php file located in /var/www directory.
+MySQL credentials were found in checklogin.php file located in /var/www directory.

 Vulnerability Identification
 ----------------------------

 ### Searchsploit

 Using searchsploit to looking for appropriate exploit in exploit-db.
 It seems like User-Defined Functions is an appropriate vulnerability.
+User-Defined Functions has one particular function called sys_exec, which lets a user execute system commands from within MySQL.
 ```bash
 root@kali:/opt/LinEnum# searchsploit MySQL Privilege Escalation
 --------------------------------------------------------------------------------------------- ----------------------------------------